 Tips on how to make this green bean casserole

 This easy green bean casserole takes just 15 minutes to prepare.
 Because it’s such a simple dish, you want to buy all the right ingredients.
 To get the proper texture, I used fresh green beans instead of canned.
 The green beans still come out perfectly mushy, but the casserole holds together a little better and has a deeper flavor this way.
 The second key ingredient is smoked paprika.
 In a pinch, you can certainly use regular paprika, but smoked paprika adds an extra layer of flavor to this dish that’s totally unique and delicious.

-The crispy onions on the top are optional, but really, it’s Thanksgiving, so why wouldn’t you?
-Sidenote: I gave my dad a whole can of those crispy french fried onions as part of his birthday gift one year, because we used to have to buy 2 cans around Thanksgiving, one for him and one for the casserole.
+And although the crispy onions on the top are technically optional, it’s Thanksgiving, so why wouldn’t you use them?
+Side note: I gave my dad a whole can of those crispy French fried onions as part of his birthday gift one year, because we used to have to buy two cans around Thanksgiving, one for him and one for the casserole.
 He doesn’t eat them straight out of the can anymore, but seeing that container always makes me think of him popping it open to swipe a couple handfuls of fried onions.